Multiple acquisitions by tech giants will bring divestment

 Martin Scovell, CEO of MatsSoft, also says that access to information from wearables is causing concern at governement level.

-What are the big investment trends in financial services?
+What are the big investment trends in wearable tech?

 Health monitoring, smart-watch banking and wearable payments are all examples of wearable tech’ that will increase in volume in the corporate world.
 I believe that monitoring employee stress levels through health bands or smart watches could easily make sense in high risk industries like air transport and also on trading floors.
 However there is a growing public and governmental concern about use of personal and corporate data through wearables.
 Google’s search practices which may take into account wearable data use, are being reviewed by the European Union.

 Tell us what is happening with global tech giants?